ota-meshi/eslint-plugin-regexp/docs/rules/no-useless-backreference.md

 #### Empty capturing groups

-The is the easiest reason.
+The simplest reason.
 The references capturing group does not consume any characters (e.g. `/(\b)a\1/`).
 Since the capturing group can only capture the empty string, the backreference is guaranteed to accept any input.

 #### Nested backreferences